-The porosity of the fill material is used to calculate the water level in the soak-away and the initial water level is used to set the initial water level in the soak-away.
-Table values of hydraulic conductivity, K{fs} , for different soil classes are provided in Table 3.3.
-Within each soil type the hydraulic conductivity varies significant why it is important to the measure the hydraulic conductivity at the site.
+The porosity of the fill material is used to calculate the water level in the soakaway and the initial water level is used to set the initial water level in the soakaway.
+Table values of hydraulic conductivity, K{fs} , for different soil classes are provided in Table 3.7.
+Within each soil type the hydraulic conductivity varies significantly, therefore it is important to measure the hydraulic conductivity at the site.